Find Grad Schools

 20 Yearly Graduations

 University of North Carolina at Chapel Hill comes in at #18 on our list of the most popular colleges offering master's degrees in political science.
 Each year, around 30,000 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $7,019 per year, while in-state graduate students, on average, pay $10,552 per year.
-The political science program at University of North Carolina at Chapel Hill awarded 20 master's degrees during the 2020-2021 school year.
-About 45% of this group were women, and 10% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 20 people received their master's degree in political science from UNC Chapel Hill.
+Of these students, 64% were women and 11% were members of underrepresented racial-ethnic groups.

 19 Yearly Graduations

 The 19th most popular school in the country for political science majors who are seeking their master's degree is University of Nebraska at Omaha.
 Each year, around 15,800 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $6,344 per year, while in-state graduate students, on average, pay $6,138 per year.
-During the 2020-2021 academic year, 19 people received their master's degree in political science from UNOMAHA.
-About 47% of this group were women, and 5% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 19 people received their master's degree in political science from UNOMAHA.
+Around 15% of these students were from an underrepresented racial-ethnic group, and 54% were women.

 #19